 PHIL 105.001 – How to Reason and Argue: An Introduction to Critical Thinking

-We often want to know what to think: what killed the dinosaurs; does government spending cause inflation; is anthropogenic climate change happening; why did the Roman Empire collapse; does exist outside of earth; what is the most fundamental particle of our universe; what is justice; what is morality.
+We often wonder what to think.
+What is the square root 201,601?
+What is the most fundamental particle of our universe?
+What is justice?
+What led to the collapse of the Roman Empire?
+What is the fastest route to that coffee shop off Franklin?
 But rarely do we stop to wonder how to think.
-And yet, it’s only once we know how to think can we know what to think.
+And yet, we need to know how to think before we can know what to think.

 But don’t be fooled: thinking critically is not about winning arguments.
-Rather, thinking critically is about subjecting your own beliefs and values, as well as those of others, to intense scrutiny.
-By doing so, you gain a deeper understanding of the matters you care about.
+Thinking critically is about subjecting one’s own beliefs and values, as well as those of others, to intense scrutiny.
+The reward of thinking critically is not a knockdown of one’s intellectual opponents, but a deeper understanding of the matters we care about.